lucas-rodrigues-goes/framework-dnd/README.md

 - **Automated Initiative** (Homebrew System)
 - **Sound System** integration with **JUH** for local audio files (currently used for damage sounds).
 - **Calendar and Time Tracking** with an automatic day-night cycle based on the current hour.
+- **Journal/Notes Entries** a creature's owner may create notes through the journal tab in the character sheet.

 ## Screenshots